rohitrastogi/EECS111-SecondHalf-StudyGuide/README.md

     There are several things to unpack in `factorial`:
     1) `Accum`  holds on to our in-progress 'answer' as we step through the factorial algorithm.
     2) Notice that `factorial-helper` references the variable `n`. `N` is a parameter of the outer `factorial` function.
 If `factorial-helpe`r was defined outside of `factorial`, it would need to take an extra parameter to have access to n.
-Every inner function/definition can reference the parameters of the outer function.
+Every inner function/definition can reference the parameters of the outer function (even after the outer function returns).
 This is formally called **lexical scoping**.

     Here is another example of lexical scoping using lambda:
     ```racket